jamesche75/Linux-Boot-Camp/Modules/Module 5 - Linux and App Service/Module  - Linux and App Service.md

 Both options use Docker containers.
-App Service on Linux uses Docker images maintained by Microsoft and Web App for Containers allows customers to use their own Docker images.
+App Service on Linux uses Docker images maintained by Microsoft and Web App for Containers allows customers to use their own Docker images or images from a Docker registry.

 Not all App Service features are available to Linux customers.
 If a feature is not currently enabled for Linux, it will be grayed out in the